 Mitch Jacobson is a renowned multi-camera editor who has cut concert videos for the likes of The Rolling Stones, Aerosmith and Paul McCartney.
-He is the owner and executive Producer at Category-5 Studios, a creative editing boutique in New York City.
+He is the owner and executive producer at Category-5 Entertainment, a creative editing boutique in New York City.
 Mitch is an Apple Certified Pro and specializes in Avid and Final Cut Pro systems.
 He has over 25 years experience cutting network TV programs and concert films for A&E, CBS, Fox Sports, E!
 Entertainment, PBS and others.
-He is the presenter of a national speaking tour called Multi-Cam Rocks! - Workflows for Multi-Camera Editing and is the author of a book entitled: Mastering Multi-Camera Techniques, published by Focal Press.
+He is the presenter of a national speaking tour called Multi-Cam Rocks! - Workflows for Multi-Camera Editing and is the author of an upcoming book entitled: Mastering Multi-Camera Editing, to be published by Focal Press in 2009.

-The Challenge: Capture, digitize & edit multi-cam events on a very tight deadline
+The Challenge: capture, digitize & edit multi-cam events on a very tight deadline

-Jacobson was initially introduced to Telestream's Pipeline video capture devices at a 2008 tradeshow in New York City.
+Jacobson was initially introduced to Telestream's Pipeline video capture device at a 2008 tradeshow in New York City.
 He wanted to see how he could apply this solution to quick turnaround editing situations at multi-camera concerts and live publicity events.
 So, he put Pipeline to the test at an Elton John concert and at the press launch of Guitar Hero: Aerosmith in Times Square.

-For the Guitar Hero event, in addition to providing output for satellite and three building-size monitors in Times Square, Jacobson needed to cut together a publicity package in time to make the national evening news.
-His main problem was how to capture, digitize and edit the six-camera, 90-minute performance while meeting a tight deadline.
+For the Guitar Hero event, in addition to providing output for satellite and three buildingsize monitors in Time Square, Jacobson needed to cut together a publicity package in time to make the national evening news.
+His main problem was how to capture, digitize and edit the six-camera, 90-minute performance while meeting a very tight deadline.
 If he'd had to wait to capture all those angles, it would have taken all day and into the night, and he wouldn't have been able to meet his deadline.